Worm-eating warbler: Breeding

+Food and feeding

 The diet of worm-eating warblers varies across habitat types.
 This variation can be attributed to different predator avoidance strategies employed by common prey items.
 On their breeding grounds, worm-eating warblers glean mostly from live foliage, searching for arthropods.
 On the wintering grounds, this species gleans insects almost exclusively from dead plant material.
 The name "worm-eating" refers to the numerous Lepidopteran larvae that this species consumes; they rarely if ever eat earthworms.

 Use of pesticides, especially those broadcast over a wide area, is likely to have an effect on most insectivorous songbird species, including the worm-eating warbler.
 These pesticides decrease the species' primary food source and could result in long-term toxicity.